MicrosoftDocs/bing-docs/bing-docs/bing-news-search/quickstarts/rest/csharp.md

 ms.custom: seodec2018
 ---

-# Quickstart: Search for news using C# and the Bing News Search REST API
+# Quickstart: Search for news using C# and Bing News Search REST API

-Use this quickstart to make your first call to the Bing News Search API.
+Use this quickstart to make your first call to Bing News Search API.
 This simple C# application sends a news search query to the API, and displays the JSON response.

 Although this application is written in C#, the API is a RESTful Web service compatible with most programming languages.